TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Observations and analysis

-Unfortunately, the standard detrending techniques based on linear regression against a set of basis functions are not easily applicable to highly variable sources like novae and supernovae \citep[e.g.,][]{2021MNRAS.500.5639V}.
-This is because the high variability amplitude cannot be absorbed in the noise term of the regression problem.
-Modeling astrophysical variability (for example, modeling an early lightcurve of a supernova as a cubic polynomial; \citealt{2022AJ....163..284H}) may help, but it is not always feasible when little is known about the target variability behavior.
-To avoid distorting the target variability pattern, corrections must be determined without involving the target lightcurve itself, with background subtraction being the most basic correction.
-Although this trade-off reduces photometric accuracy, it ensures high fidelity of the results.
+To avoid distorting the target variability pattern, any corrections applied to the target source lightcurve must be determined without involving the target source lightcurve itself.
+The background subtraction is the most basic correction.
 The lightcurves of other sources in the field may be used to estimate the level of remaining uncorrected systematics.

 To gain confidence in the results we compare multiple techniques of extracting {\em TESS} photometry \citep[the approach also adopted by][]{2023AAS...24136026P}.
 These techniques and codes implementing them are discussed in the following subsections.
+We stress that we do not apply any systematics removal technique to the lightcurves: no \texttt{RegressionCorrector}, no \texttt{PLDCorrector}.
+An example of how a blind application of such correction may completely distort the lightcurve is presented online\footnote{ \url{https://github.com/kirxkirx/v606vul_lightkurve/}}.

-\subsubsection{Aperture photometry with \textsc{lightkurve}}
+\subsubsection{Aperture photometry with \textsc{Lightkurve}}

 \textsc{Lightkurve} \citep{2018ascl.soft12013L} is a \textsc{Python} package for analyzing data from NASA's space photometry missions {\em Kepler}, {\em TESS} and future {\em Roman}.
 It is based on \textsc{astropy} \citep{2022ApJ...935..167A} and relies on \textsc{TESSCut} \citep{2019ascl.soft05007B} to access cutouts of {\em TESS} FFIs online applying hard (\texttt{quality\_bitmask=7407}) filtering on the quality flags.
-The target pixel files (similar to the ones produced by the mission for the pre-selected high-cadence monitoring targets) are created from the FFI cutouts by \textsc{lightkurve}.
+The target pixel files (similar to the ones produced by the mission for the pre-selected high-cadence monitoring targets) are created from the FFI cutouts by \textsc{Lightkurve}.